aws-samples/amazon-bedrock-agents-cancer-biomarker-discovery/README.md

 # Accelerate analysis and discovery of cancer biomarkers with Agents for Bedrock

-**Note: Biomarker Bedrock Agents can now be deployed in your AWS account!
+**Note: Biomarker Agents can now be deployed with Bedrock multi-agent collaboration in your AWS account!

 Read more about these agents here: https://aws.amazon.com/blogs/machine-learning/accelerate-analysis-and-discovery-of-cancer-biomarkers-with-amazon-bedrock-agents/